edvinhubbyy/CV/README.md

 # 📄 CV Repository

-This repository contains my personal curriculum vitae (CV) and related documents.
-It serves as a central place for sharing my professional resume and background with employers, collaborators, or anyone interested in learning more about my experience.
+This repository contains my personal CV and related documents.
+It serves as a central place for sharing my professional resume and background, collaborators, or anyone interested in learning more about Me.

 ---